ElJayRight/old-notes/03 - Try Hack Me/RazorBlack/RazorBlack.md

 see if anyother user on smb has the same password.

 sbradley does.
-login to the trash sahre and crack the zip with zip2john electromagnetismo
+login to the trash share and crack the zip with zip2john electromagnetismo

 from here find ljudmilas hash for a winrm shell f220d3988deb3f516c73f40ee16c431d